United Lincolnshire Hospitals NHS Trust (ULHT) has recently pledged to support its Armed Forces community with Step into Health

 - The inability to translate or recognise where skills and experience fit within an organisation.

-The next step for ULHT is to offer work placements and roll out a guaranteed interview scheme in the coming weeks, with more Armed Forces insight days planned as biannual events to build on our success and broaden participation within the community.
+The next step for us is to offer work placements and roll out a guaranteed interview scheme in the coming weeks, with more Armed Forces insight days planned in the future.